ChrisWillerton/Searchable/README.md

 		protected $full_text_index = 'title, content';

 You also need to define the full text index that you've setup in your database.
+Do this as property on the model called `$full_text_index`.

 ## Usage